tiffanyfrance/thesis/README.md

 ### Acknowledgements
 Thank you to my partner and my two daughters for your continued support.

-Thank you to Project Gutenberg for their nobel mission to disseminate literary works of art for free consumption.
+Thank you to Project Gutenberg for their noble mission to disseminate literary works of art for free consumption.

 Thank you to my fellow classmates at Parson's School of Design.
 It